 The College of Health and Human Services offers flexible programs leading to a range of master's, educational specialists, and doctoral degrees in both academic and professional fields.
-The College of Health and Human Services collaborates with other colleges in the university along with the Northwest Ohio Consortium for Public Health to offer specialized degrees.
+The College of Health and Human Services collaborates with other colleges in the university to offer specialized degrees.
 All students are encouraged to discuss academic programs with graduate faculty in their respective schools.